 You’ve been told for years that you need to get there.
 That there’s nothing like it.
 That it’s an experience you’ll never forget.
 The mystery.
 The history.
 My goodness, the beauty.
 Any traveler worth their salt wants to get there, period.

 After years of dreaming, months of planning, and days of hiking, you finally turn the corner and see it.
 Machu Picchu.

-If you’re traveling with Global Basecamps, you’ll most likely have a professional guide accompanying you, giving you a complete history lesson on the methods of construction, life of its inhabitants, and theories about its purpose.
+While on Machu Picchu tours with Global Basecamps, you’ll most likely have a professional guide accompanying you, giving you a complete history lesson on the methods of construction, life of its inhabitants, and theories about its purpose.
 But there is so much hype about the place, can the experience really be condensed into a four-hour tour?
 Of course, there is much, much more to see.

 Machu Picchu means “Old Mountain” in the Quechua language, and Huayna Picchu is its young pair.
 Most well known for being in the background of most tourists’ photos of the famous site, Huayna Picchu is actually one of the more satisfying day hikes in the region.
 A tough, sometimes perilous trek (beware to hikers afraid of heights!) leads to the best view of Machu Picchu, and a hidden second set of ruins high above what most tourists see.
 The hike takes about 1.5 hours to reach the peak, so allow yourself about 2-3 hours in total to reach it, enjoy the view, and climb back down.

 Temple of the Moon

 On the hike to Huayna Picchu, there is a fork in the trail leading in two directions.
 The right path is most traveled, and leads to the ruins atop the mountain.
 The left path is a heart-pounding climb to a set of fascinating caves.
 The steps leading here are steep enough to resemble a ladder, and are wide enough to allow one person to climb them at a time.